imumaw/Blockchain-Project/README.md

 # Blockchain

 Our project is an exploration into blockchain.
-We will build a simple blockchain that stores messages between each other to demonstrate concepts like proof-of-work.
+We built a simple blockchain that stores messages between each other to demonstrate concepts like proof-of-work.

 There is a document at `description.md` that gives a brief explanation of several blockchain concepts in easy to understand terms.
+The article document gives a full explanation of the project.

+The website is located here: https://www.estifter.com/definitely-cs-project/